mez32/PersonalWebsite/README.md

 `npm run build`	Builds the app for production into the dist folder.

-`npm run serve`	Serves the production build from the dist folder.
+`npm run preview`	Serves the production build from the dist folder.

 The site will be available on `localhost:7777` in either mode.